drew-forsberg/Boomtown.Notes/README.md

 1. Confirm that the solution builds
 2. Use F5 to run the single page web app in debug mode (or Ctrl + F5 to run without debugging)

-## Running unit tests

-1. Run the small suite of xUnit tests in Test Explorer (or your favorite runner).